Skip advert

 Despite all this platform sharing, there’s plenty to separate all these cars.
 Inside and out, the Vauxhall looks and feels unique; sharp, modern lines mean the Corsa looks better than ever, while the comfortable interior boasts plenty of good-quality trim and up-to-date tech.

 Vauxhall has trimmed the extensive equipment levels previously on offer.
-However, there is still a choice of three specifications, including entry-level Design, sporty GS, and top-of-the-range Ultimate on both the petrol, hybrid, and all-electric Corsa Electric models.
-While the range starts at just over £19,500, it’s possible to push the price to more than £38,000 for a top-spec Ultimate trim electric car.
+Entry-level Yes trim kicks the range off, followed by Design, sporty GS, and top-of-the-range Ultimate.
+You have a choice of petrol, hybrid, and all-electric Vauxhall Corsa Electric models, with prices starting at a little over £18,500, although it’s possible to push the price to more than £38,500 for a top-spec Ultimate trim electric car.

 All engine options come from the Stellantis group, and include a 74bhp 1.2-litre, three-cylinder petrol unit, or a 1.2 turbocharged petrol powerplant with either 99bhp or 128bhp.
 The 99bhp unit won Engine of the Year in 2018, and it’s our pick thanks to its surprisingly punchy performance and excellent fuel economy balance.

-If economy is your bag, then there are a couple of mild-hybrid versions (confusingly labelled as 1.2 Hybrid) to close the gap between the regular petrol models and highly efficient full hybrids like the Honda Jazz and Toyota Yaris.
-The hybrid system comprises a tiny 0.432kWh battery pack, a small electric motor, and a six-speed dual-clutch automatic gearbox.
+If economy is your bag, then there are a couple of mild-hybrid versions (confusingly labelled as 1.2 Hybrid) to close the gap between the regular petrol models and highly efficient full hybrids like the Honda Jazz, MG3, and Toyota Yaris.
+The hybrid system comprises a tiny 0.89kWh (0.432kWh useable) battery pack plus a small electric motor.
 The battery and electric motor are just powerful enough to drive the car on electricity alone for short distances at low speeds, but they primarily work as an assistant to the engine to cut fuel consumption.
 It’s available in 99bhp and 134bhp forms.

 Advertisement - Article continues below